-The Food Literacy and Engagement Poll, which we plan to conduct annually, is part of [email protected], a new initiative based in Michigan State University’s College of Agriculture and Natural Resources. [email protected]’s mission is to listen to consumers, promote dialogue and help the public make more informed choices about food.
+The Food Literacy and Engagement Poll, which we plan to conduct annually, is part of F[email protected], a new initiative based in Michigan State University’s College of Agriculture and Natural Resources. [email protected]’s mission is to listen to consumers, promote dialogue and help the public make more informed choices about food.

 Many factors make those decisions challenging for today’s consumers.
 Rapid scientific innovation has made it possible to engineer crops that can grow without fertilizer, survive flooding and supply vital nutrients to communities in the developing world.
 But further progress may be limited without public awareness and support for research on urgent food and agriculture challenges.

 Meanwhile, the proliferation of online content with conflicting messages makes it hard for Americans to separate valid nutritional information from fads and fraud.
 Influential multinational corporations push ideas that aren’t always based in science, but rather intended to promote their own products.